mcustiel/php-simple-di/README.md

 --------------

 ### Registering
-In your bootstrap file you must define all the possible dependencies that your classes might need.
+In your bootstrap file (or some startup script) you must define all the possible dependencies that your classes might need.

 ```php
 use Mcustiel\PhpSimpleDependencyInjection\DependencyContainer;